Electric Cooker Installation Cost

 New Kitchen Worktops

 If you want to renew and refresh your kitchen, you may want to consider getting new worktops fitted.
-The average cost of fitting new worktops in your kitchen is around £400 to £200.
+The average cost of fitting new worktops in your kitchen is around £200 to £400.
 This will depend on the materials used and the size of your kitchen.

 Replace The Kitchen Cupboard Doors

 Over time, your kitchen cupboards will begin to show their age.
 One of the fastest and cheapest ways to improve their appearance is getting new cupboard doors fitted.
-Depending on the number of doors and the materials used, the cost to replace your kitchen cupboards will usually cost around £350 to £1,100.
+Depending on the number of doors and the materials used, the cost to replace your kitchen cupboards will usually be around £350 to £1,100.

 New Kitchen Sink